Caixian-Wang/exam-2025-CDK/README.md

 5. Forgot to save the README.md
 6. finish Q2A (Implement the architecture shown in the picture)
 7. finish Q2B (Restrict the country in which the message is located)
+8. finish Q2C (Confirm the conditions for sending information by filtering the type of information ``email``.)